 If I could show you the future so that you knew with certainty exactly what would happen for the rest of your life would you take the offer?
 You would know when you got married and for how long, when you would get sick and when you would die.
 If you chose to take the offer, there is a lot of research that shows that both your happiness and anxiety would decrease significantly.
 As it turns out, uncertainty has a major impact on emotion.
 People who live in constant uncertainty – maybe they’ve got an unstable job, for example – experience high levels of stress that can lead to further mental and physical conditions that could result in them needing to take pharmaceutical cbd oil to deal with this.
-However, if someone experiences uncertainty in short bursts, the opposite occurs and it’s actually beneficial to an individual because they enjoy the rush they feel while still knowing it’s going to end eventually.
+As these types of products are becoming legalized more and more around the world, people are starting to try them out for themselves as a way to help them manage their thoughts.
+Indeed, these CBD user demographics suggest that one of the main reason people take CBD products is for anxiety, among a host of other reasons.
+And, while we recognize that more generalized anxiety is more of a negative, debilitating thing, if someone experiences feelings of anxiety and uncertainty in short bursts, then the opposite occurs and it’s actually beneficial to an individual because they enjoy the rush they feel while still knowing it’s going to end eventually.

 In one study , participants were asked to complete a 30 minute task on the computer and were told that 1 in 5 would win a prize after completion of the task (but all actually won).
 Each then selected their two favorite prizes from a list.
 Finally, 1/3 of participants spun a wheel to tell them which of the two prizes they had won, 1/3 were just given both prizes, and 1/3 were told that they would spin the wheel at the end of the study.
 The researchers found that the uncertain group was happier than both the group that knew which present they would receive and the group who received both presents.
 So uncertainty created more happiness than doubling the actual reward!